noir-lang/noir/docs/docs/concepts/foundation/transactions.md

 title: Transactions
 ---

+Transactions on Aztec start with a call from Aztec.js or the Aztec CLI, which creates a request containing transaction details.
+This request moves to the Private Execution Environment (PXE) which simulates and processes it.
+Then the PXE interacts with the Aztec Node which uses the sequencer to ensure that all the transaction details are enqueued properly.
+The sequencer then submits the block to the rollup contract, and the transaction is successfully mined.

+On this page you'll learn:

+- The step-by-step process of sending a transaction on Aztec
+- The role of components like PXE, Aztec Node, ACIR simulator, and the sequencer
+- The Aztec Kernel and its two circuits: private and public, and how they execute function calls
+- The call stacks for private & public functions and how they determine a transaction's completion

 <a href="https://raw.githubusercontent.com/AztecProtocol/aztec-packages/2fa143e4d88b3089ebbe2a9e53645edf66157dc8/docs/static/img/sandbox_sending_a_tx.svg"><img src="/img/sandbox_sending_a_tx.svg" alt="Sending a transaction" /></a>

 See [this diagram](https://raw.githubusercontent.com/AztecProtocol/aztec-packages/2fa143e4d88b3089ebbe2a9e53645edf66157dc8/docs/static/img/sandbox_sending_a_tx.svg) for an in-depth overview of the transaction execution process.
 It highlights 3 different types of transaction execution: contract deployments, private transactions and public transactions.